Honigmann-Lab-BIOTEC/Membrane-prewetting-by-condensates-promotes-tight-junction-belt-formation/Junction_Enrichment_Analysis/readme.md

 Make sure to add the folder "Matlab helper functions" to your MATLAB path.

 The code quantifies protein enrichment kinetics for mN-ZO1 and mS-Client from the input data in the folder "Data" and stores the results in folder "Analysis Results".
+Time resolution of the data has been reduced 10x to minize file size.

-Inputs (Run Code and Select Folder "Data"):
+Inputs (Run "Junction_Enrichment_V2" and Select Folder "Data"):
 - Maximum intensity projections over time of the ZO1 channel.
 - Maximum intensity projections over time of the Client channel.
 - Segmentation of the ZO1 channel (done with FIJI, Rolling Ball Background removal Size 3, Binarize)